 Taxiway “Charlie” Relocation

-design and scoping for the
+Preliminary design and scoping for the

-2014, with reconstruction planned for 2015.
+fall 2015.
 The taxiway is being moved an additional 50 feet away from the center

 of the runway to afford an added margin of safety to moving aircraft.

 directed to Airport Manager Bud Breault at